Made in USA

 A Made in USA mark is a country of origin label affixed to American-made products that indicates the product is "all or virtually all" domestically produced, manufactured and assembled in the United States.
 The label is regulated by the Federal Trade Commission (FTC).

-In general, goods imported into the United States must have a country of origin label unless excepted, but goods manufactured in the United States can be sold with no origin label unless explicitly required.
-U.S.-made goods that must bear an origin label include automobiles, textiles, wool, and fur products.
-Any voluntary claims about the amount of U.S. content in other products must comply with the FTC's Made in USA policy.
+In general, goods imported into the United States must have a country of origin label unless exempted, but goods manufactured in the United States can be sold with no origin label unless explicitly required.
+US-made goods that must bear an origin label include automobiles, textiles, wool, and fur products.
+Any voluntary claims about the amount of US content in other products must comply with the FTC's Made in USA policy.

 A Made in USA claim can be expressed (for example, "American-made") or implied.
 In identifying implied claims, the Commission focuses on the overall impression of the advertising, label, or promotional material.
-Depending on the context, U.S. symbols or geographic references (for example, U.S. flags, outlines of U.S. maps, or references to U.S. locations of headquarters or factories) may convey a claim of U.S. origin either by themselves or in conjunction with other phrases or images.
+Depending on the context, US symbols or geographic references (for example, US flags, outlines of US maps, or references to US locations of headquarters or factories) may convey a claim of US origin either by themselves or in conjunction with other phrases or images.

 In May 1997, the FTC published its proposal that the requirement be stated as:

 It will not be considered a deceptive practice for a marketer to make an unqualified U.S. origin claim if, at the time it makes the claim, the marketer possesses and relies upon competent and reliable evidence that: (1) U.S. manufacturing costs constitute 75% of the manufacturing costs for the product; and (2) the product was last substantially transformed in the United States.

 However, this was just a proposal and never became part of the final guidelines published in the Federal Register in 1997.